 On July 29, 2024, while announcing preliminary 2025 Medicare Part D bid information, CMS simultaneously announced the creation of a new premium stabilization program to help subsidize the cost of Part D for prescription drug plans as IRA changes take effect.

-Plan participation in this new program should lead to smaller increases in PDP premiums for 2025 than would happen otherwise.
+Plan participation in this new program could lead to smaller increases in PDP premiums than would happen otherwise.

 The Future of Part D

 Prescription drug plans are still an important component to your portfolio, especially if you sell Medicare Supplements.
-Download our free guide to learn more about selling Part D.
+Download our free guide to learn more about selling Part D insurance plans.

 Not affiliated with or endorsed by Medicare or any government agency.